vecma-project/VECMAtk/tutorial_links.md

    - [FabCovidsim](https://github.com/arabnejad/FabCovidsim/blob/dev/README.md) for CovidsSim epidemiological code.

 2. [**EasyVVUQ**](https://easyvvuq.readthedocs.io) is a Python library designed to facilitate verification, validation and uncertainty quantification (VVUQ) for a wide variety of simulations.
-It accounts for uncertainty quantification (UQ) and validation patterns in application to  earlier described domains.
+It accounts for uncertainty quantification (UQ) and validation patterns in application to various domains.

    We provide tutorials for the basic concepts of EasyVVUQ workflows using Jupyter Notebooks: